michael-muga/Delani_Studios/README.md

 ### Installation Process

-Click on the link provided bellow to view the site. https://michael-muga.github.io/Delani_Studios/
+* Click on the link provided bellow to view the site. https://michael-muga.github.io/Delani_Studios/

 ## Technology Used
-Html- used to structure this website
+* Html- used to structure this website
-Css- used to style the website js - to provide more functionalities and interactivity on the site
+* Css- used to style the website
+* js - to provide more functionalities and interactivity on the site

 ## License
 MIT license
-cpyright (c) [2021][Michael Muga]
+copyright (c) [2021][Michael Muga]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal